Concordium/concordium-scan/backend-rust/README.md

 ### GraphiQL IDE

-Starting the GraphQL API Service above will provide you an interface (usually at 127.0.0.1:8000) to execute graphQL querries.
+Starting the GraphQL API Service above will provide you an interface (usually at 127.0.0.1:8000) to execute GraphQL queries.

-An examples is shown below:
+An example is shown below:

 Query: